top of page

 Question: When I pickup my bees, how long before I put it into my hive?

 Answer: Immediately.
 Do not leave the bees in their box for any length of time.
-A NUC/package is designed for transportation, not bees to live in.
-It is HOT in there, even in the shade.
+Do not stop for gas, to go to the store, for food, etc. A NUC/package is designed for transportation, not bees to live in.
+It is HOT in there, the bees are dying in the nuc every hour they are in there, even in the shade.
 Do not leave them in the NUC.

 Question: What happens if I have to have someone else pick my bees up, but they are unwilling to install it?